asam-ev/qc-framework/doc/manual/file_formats.md

     grouped locations inside a **Locations** tag:
     - **FileLocation** _(typically generated automatically by the ResultPooling)_
-      - A reference to a file with row and column
+      - A reference to a file with offset (for binary file formats), and/or row and column (for text file formats)
       - Example: `<FileLocation column="0" row="223124"/>`
     - **XmlLocation**
       - Addressing in a XML file with help of a XPath expression